 Details & Itinerary

-Delve into the layers of community and connection that make this one of our most popular Spanish immersion programs.
-Participate in a sustainable living community that focuses on environmental conservation in a beautiful region north of Madrid.
-Then, travel south to live alongside young families and immigrants at a foundation outside of Granada.
-Learn about the challenges immigrants face here while running educational programs for local children, helping in the community garden, or baking bread with community members.
-Of course, we’ll also stop to see the beautiful landmarks in Madrid, Granada, and Malaga along the way!
+Travel to Spain, immerse yourself in Spanish, participate in a sustainable living project, and learn about the challenges immigrants face in Europe.
+Of course, we’ll also stop to see many beautiful landmarks in Madrid, Granada, and Malaga along the way!
 From big cities to close-knit rural communities, this program offers an exciting and welcome approach to experiencing the rich cultures of Spain.

 From Sebulcor, we travel north to the small town of Amayuelas de Abajo, a formerly abandoned Spanish town that has been reclaimed by Spaniards looking to create a sustainable community.
 Amayuelas provides an inspiring setting for many interesting environmental restoration and conservation projects.
 Our students break into small groups and join with Spanish community members to work on various projects such as making adobe bricks for construction, gardening, and bread baking.
 We’ll learn about their work to conserve native regional seeds and collaborate on restoration projects using traditional, sustainable building methods.
 Global Works Ambassadors are assigned each day to collaborate with the local project leaders, communicate plans with the group, and conduct evening activities with the our hosts.
 Students practice skills such as public speaking, interpersonal communication, problem solving, conflict resolution, and teamwork.
 Naturally, it is not “all work and no play.”
 In the late afternoons and evenings, there is time for exploration, activities, and soccer games!

-It’s time to journey south!
-We transfer from Madrid to Granada via high-speed train.
 For the next five days, the Fundación Escuela de Solidaridad (FES) near historic Granada is our home.
 FES is a very special community composed of single mothers, young families, and immigrants from all walks of life throughout Spain, Europe, and even Africa.
 Everyone who lives there contributes to different work projects throughout the community, while also learning job skills that will help them upon departure from FES.
 Our community development and education projects vary from day-to-day and may include working in the preschool, teaching English, preparing meals, gardening, building greenhouses, making candles, and even creating a mosaic as a reminder of the important projects that we have completed.
-Our group stays together in a guesthouse on site and shares all meals with the community members.
+Our group stays together in a guesthouse on site.
 Spanish immersion activities are held each day with our knowledgeable Global Works leaders and local community members.
 Students of all ability levels are sure to increase their confidence and improve their communication skills through daily interaction with our local partners!